Agentverse

 Model List

-• Description: super important to be as detailed as you can, as reasoning AI Engine looks at descriptions to understand what your service does - in this example we can specify something like this: This service helps user to select from different model options available.
+• Description: super important to be as detailed as you can, as reasoning AI Engine looks at descriptions to understand what your Agent Function does - in this example we can specify something like this: This service helps user to select from different model options available.
 This always gives list of options to the user. make user select one from these options.
 Present list of strings as select from option.

 • Protocol, Model will be automatically populated based on the source code of Hugging face system agent ↗️

-• Field descriptions: this field is super important to be detailed and is responsible for triggering subtask.
+• Field descriptions: this field is super important to be detailed and is responsible for triggering secondary functions.
 In this example we can specify something like: This is the search keyword of model user wants to ask answer to.
 Always ask this to user.
 This always gives list of options to the user. make user select one from these options.

 Let's find our service on DeltaV